Latrobe Valley coal mines rehabilitation

 Mine Land Rehabilitation Authority (MLRA)

-Based in Morwell, the MLRA is an independent government agency seeking positive mine rehabilitation outcomes for the region.
+Based in Morwell, the MLRA is an independent government agency facilitating positive mine rehabilitation outcomes for the region.
 It works with community, industry and government to:

 - support the safe rehabilitation of declared mine sites